Employment Discrimination Lawyers

 Federal Anti-Discrimination Laws

-These laws protect you from discrimination based on your personal traits, including:
+These laws protect employees from discrimination based on characteristics, including:

 • Race